ragaeeb/brocconi/README.md

 ### Set API keys

-In order to make calls to the Gemini API you need to have your API keys set.
+In order to make calls to the Gemini API, you need to have your API keys set.
 Get your [API keys](https://aistudio.google.com/app/apikey) from Google AI Studio.
 Then you can set it like this:

 ```bash
 bunx brocconi -k "GEMINI_API_KEY"